WinterAmlaw/job-assistant/copilot-tasks.md

 ## 🧱 SETUP

-TASK: Initialize a new Next.js 14 project using the App Router, Tailwind CSS, and ShadCN UI.
-Configure dark mode and install icons.
+TASK: ~~Initialize a new Next.js 14 project using the App Router, Tailwind CSS, and ShadCN UI.
+Configure dark mode and install icons.~~ ✅ DONE

 TASK: Create a navigation layout with three routes: /jobs, /resumes, and /tools.
 Use ShadCN's Navbar component and responsive layout.